giuliadev95/giuliadev95/README.md

 ## About me
 I'm a dedicated web developer passionate about crafting user-centric and visually engaging websites.
-My main stack is JavaScript: I use Express on the backend, and React/Next.js on the frontend to deliver high-quality web solutions.
+My main stack is JavaScript: I use Node.js - Express on the backend, and React - Next.js on the frontend to deliver high-quality web solutions.
-I also work with relational databases like SQL Server and PostgreSQL, and I'm currently expanding my skills into C# and full-stack .NET Core development with Razor Pages.
+I also have hands-on experience with relational databases such as SQL Server and PostgreSQL.

 - ✨ Experienced in building websites and webapps from scratch.
 - 🎨 Passionate about turning design mockups into code (Figma lover!)